 If you’re interested in watching a Benfica or Sporting match live, here’s what you need to know when planning to see your favourite Lisbon team in person.
 We also include information about guided tours to the club stadiums and museums.

 Wondering when you should visit Lisbon?
 Get help planning your trip with these monthly guides, which offer information about weather and events in Lisbon throughout the year.

-Porto in northern Portugal is home to Port wine and a UNESCO-listed old centre.
-The city is smaller than Lisbon, but it has many sights to see.
+Porto in northern Portugal is home to Port wine and a beautiful UNESCO-listed old centre.
+Though smaller than Lisbon, the city has many sights to see.
 Find all the essential information for your visit to Porto, including how to get around, hotels, restaurants, the feast of Saint John, and a Douro valley wine tour.